stefanvstein/testify/README.md

   ;;space for more experimental and administrative tasks )
 ```
 You run content of test-comment expressions with repl-test by supplying the namespace to one of the three functions `run-as-use`, `run-eval-all` or `run-in-ns`.
-Every step and its result will be printed to *out, here in a tear-off namespace, indicated with a seemingly random namespace.
+Every step and its result will be printed to *out*, here in a tear-off namespace, indicated by uniqueness added to the namespace name.
 ```
 (clojure.core/in-ns 'project.testcase-9244)
 => #namespace[project.testcase-9244]